How to open a GP surgery

 If you’re moving from the NHS to the private healthcare sector, it also means an escape from the strict targets and rules imposed under the Quality and Outcomes Framework.

 That said, it’s also a big learning curve.
 Private clients might be more challenging, with higher expectations of your service than the clients you’ve worked with before.
-What’s more, setting out on your own means you’ll be taking on an entirely new role – that of a business owner.
+What’s more, setting out on your own means you’ll be taking on an entirely new role – that of a business owner, and managing private work.

 Your surgery needs not only to cover its costs but make a profit too, and you’ll be responsible for making sure it does, from creating a business plan and measuring progress to keeping on top of your cashflow and finances.